MAP: Strongest earthquakes in the Philippines

 Prior to this the last strong earthquake to hit the area was a magnitude 6.5 earthquake off the coast of Bohol on February 8, 1990.

-Since the 1600s, there have been 106 earthquakes in the Philippines with a magnitude of more than 6.0.
-Of the many islands in the country, only Palawan island has not been visited by destructive earthquakes, according to a seismic map produced by the Philippine Institute of Volcanology and Seismology (PHIVOLCS).
+Since the 1600s, there have been around 149 earthquakes in the Philippines with a magnitude of 6.0 or higher.
+Of the many islands in the country, only Palawan island has not been visited by destructive earthquakes, according to a seismic map produced by the Philippine Institute of Volcanology and Seismology (Phivolcs).

 The Sept 20, 1897, earthquake registered a magnitude of 8.6 on the Richter scale, while the second quake, which occurred on the very same location the next day, registered a magnitude of 8.7.